-Note: Percentages are not calculated when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Note: Percentages are not calculated and double dashes (--) appear in the table when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+The 2018-19 PFT data has not been published by CDE.
+The SARCs are being board approved and posted without the data to meet the 2/1/20 publishing deadline.
+Updated SARCs will be posted as soon as the data is published.